 Well, the first thing I’d say is that we have four very fortunate, and I think a lot of, a lot of teams will say that too, is that

 Greg Amiel (15:18):

-We really do have some awesome relationship.
+We really do have some awesome relationships.
 There you’re an athlete, or whether you’re in, even outside of the sports industry, any relationship that you have, if it’s really solid at its core, you’re going to be able to gain the trust of the other party in this case, the brands that we’re working with to be able to work on some really awesome stuff together.
-So I’d say that that in and of itself is it’s the most important thing and athletes should look at it the same way as well. so in the day to day of everything that we’re doing is we’re trying to answer and, and work through a pandemic right now, a lot of our, our, our brand sponsors that we work with have kind of come to us and said, okay, we’re not typically doing the signage that we would have up in the stadium and so forth.
+So I’d say that that in and of itself is it’s the most important thing and athletes should look at it the same way as well. so in the day-to-day of everything that we’re doing is we’re trying to answer and, and work through a pandemic right now, a lot of our, our, our brand sponsors that we work with have kind of come to us and said, okay, we’re not typically doing the signage that we would have up in the stadium and so forth.
 And other activations that we would do on, on game days.
-What can we do? so right now in working with them, like I said, we developed the, our nation corporate heroes where we basically created a bespoke experience for each partner.
+What can we do? so right now in working with them, as I said, we developed, our nation’s corporate heroes where we basically created a bespoke experience for each partner.
 It’s no longer talking about, Hey, these are the available stadium assets that typically we can sell that are also television visible.
 And yes, usually there’s one or two bespoke elements.

 Speaker 3 (16:35):

 You too, sir,

 Partnerships, for now, it’s completely is that this year is about me.

 They’re okay with everything.
 And that we’re okay with everything so that we can get ready for what we’re hoping.
 It will be some sense of normalcy again in 2021, as we try to navigate this pandemic.